abdulshamim/OMDBClient/README.md

 # OMDBClient
-List of movies and series from with their releasing date.
+List of movies and series with their releasing date.

 Minimum iOS version is 11.0,
 Xcode 10.1 vesion used for development, and